-- FRANK (looks at the menu again).
-I'm going to need a few more minutes. - EDDIE.
-Quit your lollygagging, Frank.
-We both know you're just gonna have your usual. - FRANK.
-We'll see about that.
+FRANK (looks at the menu again).
+I'm going to need a few more minutes.

 (SHEILA grabs a mug and crosses to TERRY.
 She pours coffee into the mug as TERRY looks up from her menu.
 SHEILA pulls out her pad and pencil.)